dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 );
 ```

-The "created at" field is for audit and monitoring purposes, and the "updated at" one will aid us down the line in ensuring eventual at-least-once delivery.
+The "created at" and "updated at" field are useful for audit and monitoring purposes, and will also aid us down the line in ensuring eventual at-least-once delivery.

 ## Database interaction protocol